Octobug/notes/software_engineering/system_design/ddia/part_1_foundations_of_data_systems/02_data_models_and_query_languages.md

 # 2. Data Models and Query Languages

+> The limits of my language mean the limits of my world.
+>
+> —Ludwig Wittgenstein, Tractatus Logico-Philosophicus (1922)

 - [2.
 Data Models and Query Languages](#2-data-models-and-query-languages)
   - [Relational Model Versus Document Model](#relational-model-versus-document-model)
     - [The Birth of NoSQL](#the-birth-of-nosql)